 - ZEN Sensory and Harrogate Youth Dance;

 - Silent disco; and

 We had five performers on the stage, which ended with a DJ set.
 Fun was had by all and we are looking forward to planning for next year’s event.

-We are also seeking to recruit a Resource Centre Worker and Relief Resource Centre Worker to our team.
+We are currently seeking a Relief Resource Centre Worker and Resource Centre Worker - Nights to join our team.
 Find out more and apply below...

 The role of Resource Centre Worker is invaluable to the centre and our children.
 It is rewarding, complex and challenging and you'll play an essential role in providing support and direct care to children and young people.
 Through supporting children, you'll also subsequently build empathetic respectful relationships.

 A comprehensive programme makes sure new recruits have a thorough induction, which includes training, shadowing experienced staff and competency testing.
 An extensive review of performance and capability takes place during the probation period for new starters.
 This makes sure staff are safe and ready to take on their roles in caring for children and young people.

 The role is varied and you will discover that every day is different!

 You will undertake all necessary training as directed and plan self-development work with your supervisor to be able to confidently discharge all relevant duties and tasks.

 - Promoting and safeguarding the welfare of children and young people that you are responsible for and come into contact with;